axelrodvl/lmax-disruptor-no-gc-demo/README.md

-# WebSocket client with LMAX Disruptor storage with No GC (EpsilonGC) - 32 Mb only
+Example of a WebSocket client using LMAX Disruptor with No GC (EpsilonGC) – under 64 MB